waku-org/docs.waku.org/docs/overview/concepts/transports.md

 title: Transports in Waku
 ---

-Transports facilitate data packet movement across networks with TCP and UDP being standard protocols.
-However, alternatives are at lower (Ethernet, Bluetooth) and higher (QUIC) levels.
-Waku, aiming to be transport agnostic, enables developers to choose and support multiple protocols based on their needs.
+Transports facilitate the movement of data packets over a network as they define the rules and protocols for establishing connections between members.
+They provide the necessary mechanisms and protocols to ensure the efficient transmission, routing, and delivery of these packets across the network.

-The recommended transports for Waku nodes are as follows:
+Waku is a transport-agnostic framework that allows developers to choose and support multiple protocols according to their specific requirements.
+For Waku nodes, the following transports are recommended:

 - **TCP:** By default, Waku nodes utilize TCP for communication.
 Service nodes should employ TCP for listening to and connecting with other nodes.
 - **Secure WebSocket:** In browser environments, secure WebSocket is used.
 Service nodes are encouraged to set up SSL certificates to enable incoming connections from browsers and serve them securely.